Attention: Here be dragons

 not available in or compatible with released stable versions of Godot.

-Importing assets in Godot 3.0+¶
+Importing assets in Godot¶

-This means that when trying to access imported assets through code you need to use the Resource Loader as it will automatically take into account where the internal files are saved.
-If you try and access an imported asset using the File class it will work in the editor, but break in the exported project.
+This means that when trying to access imported assets through code, you need to use the Resource Loader as it will automatically take into account where the internal files are saved.
+If you try and access an imported asset using the FileAccess class, it will work in the editor, but it will break in the exported project.